 - Once the student has achieved mastery, move on to the next reading drill.
 We have over 50, custom-designed reading drills that start with the short vowel-consonant pattern and we work the way up all the way to multi-syllable, multi-pattern words.

 Many parents and teachers have asked if they could try our reading fluency activities, so we have made the first reading drill available to download.

 Your ability to read fluently starts with phonemic awareness and phonics.
-It is the ability to take the patterns of sounds (phonological structures) and sound-symbol relationship (orthographic structures) and being able to recognize it quickly enough to gain meaning from it.
+It is the ability to take the patterns of sounds (phonological structures) and sound-symbol relationships (orthographic structures) and to be able to recognize them quickly enough to gain meaning from them.
 This process of quickly or rapidly recognizing word structures helps you to understand entire sentences automatically.

 When you are a fluent reader, you are able to read without thinking about the mechanics of reading.
 S. Jay Samuels started doing research in the 1970s.
 In 2006, he states, “Comprehension requires the fluent mastery of the surface-level aspects of reading.”